gonzalo-valdez/gonzalo-valdez.github.io/README.md

 ---

-Thank you for visiting my portfolio!
-I am always open to new opportunities and collaborations.
+Thank you for visiting my portfolio, I am always open to new opportunities and collaborations.